Apadmi-Engineering/Mockzilla/FlutterMockzilla/README.md

 ## Model generation

-Immutable model classes are generated using the freezed package, included in the generated classes are utility methods such as `copyWith()` and `==`.
+Immutable model classes are generated using the freezed package.
+The generated classes include utility methods such as `copyWith()` and `==`.
 When editing model class definitions, make sure to run the following command to update the generated code.

 ```shell
 dart run build_runner build